arman-ali-dev/dsa/topics/time-and-space-complexity.md

-# Time and Space Complexity
+x# Time and Space Complexity

 ## 1. What is Time Complexity?
 Time complexity is a way to measure how much time an algorithm takes with respect to the size of input.